martynasmat/netrunner/README.md

 **DISCLAIMER**

 🚨 This tool is for educational purposes only and must NOT be used on networks without permission.
 Use only on networks you own or have explicit authorization to test.
-Unauthorized use is illegal.
+Unauthorized use is ILLEGAL.

 **About**